rcifw/rcifw.github.io/docs/software/apptainer.md

 exclude: true
 ---

-Singularity is not longer officially supported and Apptainer is the replacement for it.
+Singularity is no longer officially supported in its original form and has forked in a version via Syslabs (same name) and Apptainer.
+We have Apptainer supported on the CHPC.

 The APPTAINER home page is [https://apptainer.org/](https://apptainer.org/).

-To use APPTAINER, you’ll use the module tool.
+To use APPTAINER, you’ll use the module tool or alternatively use the container; see [example](../getting-started/working-with-containers.md).

-You can see what versions are available by using:
+You can see what module versions are available by using:

 ```
 [me@login01 ~]$ module avail apptainer/